andrew1007/mrfa-demo/article/part3.md

 };
 ```

 Here, every data record node has changed.
 If the table has 100 rows, then 100 components will fail strict equality and uselessly trigger DOM node reconciliation checks.
 Instead of modifying every node, via spread operator, transforming the single node of interest is ideal.
+Here, the dev tools profiler only updates the necessary component.

 ```typescript
 const updateDate = (newDate, currId) => {